Model Based Residual Policy Learning with Applications to Antenna Control: Method

-For example, assuming that the correction term is represented by a Gaussian distribution of parameters $\phi=(\mu,\sigma)$, and the baseline term is deterministic, if $f(x,y)=x+y$ the overall policy at time $t$ can be expressed as $ \pi_{\phi}^b(\cdot|s_t) = \mathcal{N}\left(\mu(s_t) + a_t^b, \sigma^2(s_t)\right), $ where the parameters $(\mu,\sigma)$ are learned online using classical policy learning methods, such as SAC.
-If the baseline policy also represents a Gaussian distribution with parameters $\mathcal{N}(\mu_b,\sigma_b^2)$, independent of the correction term, then we simply derive $ \pi_{\phi}^b(\cdot|s) = \mathcal{N}\left(\mu_b(s) + \mu(s), \sigma_b^2(s) + \sigma^2(s)\right). $ The policy is initialized to closely follow the baseline $\pi_b$.
-For instance, if the residual is a neural network that outputs the parameters of a Gaussian distribution, the initialization sets the weights of the final linear layer close to $0$.
-This leads to a stronger initial performance, but the critic is randomly initialized.
-This random initialization of the critic can lead to an initial performance drop, since the critic guides the training of the actor in the "wrong" direction.
-To overcome this problem, just like in RPL, we let the critic train while keeping the policy unchanged during the initial phase.
-The number of training steps during which the critic trains with a constant policy is denoted Critic Burn-In (CBI).
+For example, assuming that the correction term is represented by a Gaussian distribution of parameters $\phi=(\mu,\sigma)$.
+If the baseline term is deterministic, and $f(x,y)=x+y$, then the overall policy at time $t$ can be expressed as $ \pi_\phi(\cdot|s_t) = \mathcal{N}\left(\mu(s_t) + a_t^b, \sigma^2(s_t)\right), $ where the parameters $(\mu,\sigma)$ are learned online using classical policy learning methods, such as SAC.
+If the baseline policy also represents a Gaussian distribution with parameters $\mathcal{N}(\mu_b,\sigma_b^2)$, independent of the correction term, then we simply derive $ \pi_\phi(\cdot|s_t) = \mathcal{N}\left(\mu_b(s_t) + \mu(s_t), \sigma_b^2(s_t) + \sigma^2(s_t)\right). $ The policy is initialized to closely follow the baseline $\pi_b$.
+For instance, if the correction term is a neural network, we initialize the weights of the last layer to be approximately $0$.
+This initialization leads to a stronger initial performance.
+However, the random initialization of the critic can still create an initial performance drop, since the critic guides the training of the actor in the "wrong" direction.
+To overcome this problem, just as in RPL, we let the critic train while keeping the policy unchanged during the initial phase.
+The number of training steps during which the critic trains with a constant policy is denoted as Critic Burn-In (CBI), represented by the parameter $B_{in}$.
 In summary, this approach extends the existing RPL algorithm to support training stochastic policies and use more recent model-free RL algorithms such as SAC to learn the policy residual.